trimstray/nginx-admins-handbook/doc/HELPERS.md

 ##### Restricting access with client certificate

-If the client-side certificate failed to authenticate, NGINX show a _400 No required SSL certificate was sent_.
+If the client-side certificate failed to authenticate, NGINX show: `400 No required SSL certificate was sent`.

 ```nginx
 server {